On existence and properties of roots of third Painlev\'e' transcendents: Analytic solutions to integral equations for transcendents and theorem

-Their instance arising in case of maximal $n=N$ represents then the new member of the first sequence of inequalities \eqref{bounds for lams}.
-The elongation by one element of the second sequences from the triplet \eqref{bounds for lams} then happens as well.
+In case of $n=N$ this bound is equivalent to the next member of the first sequence of inequalities \eqref{bounds for lams}.
+The elongation by one element of the second sequence from the triplet then appears as well.